MeilCli/Librarian/README.md

 add configuration names that want to notify at page to `pages.configurations` block. in normal case, you can use `contain` block

-in nested module case, you can set exact configuration name order, and `librarianShowConfigurations` task show configuration name order
+in nested module case, you can set exact configuration name order, and `librarianShowFilteredDependencyGraph` task show configuration name order

 example table:
 |configurations|contain("releaseRuntimeClasspath", "apiDependenciesMetadata")|exact("releaseRuntimeClasspath", "apiDependenciesMetadata")|